 The issues surrounding inclusivity and diversity are becoming increasingly prevalent, particularly in the workplace, across all kinds of businesses.
 There has also never been a more relevant time to highlight and discuss issues surrounding gender, sexuality and lifestyle.
 To help businesses through the protocol and potential pitfalls, global events management company Events Together are producing This Is Us.
 This one-day conference will be held in Milton Keynes on 4th October 2018, and will tackle a number of key issues surrounding corporate diversity.

 Event curator, and CEO of Events Together Meena Chander introduces the event: “This Is Us will focus on six really important themes.
-We’ll be looking at the mechanics of the business side focussing on corporate diversity, communication of inclusion and creating an LGBTQ+ inclusive workplace.
+We’ll be looking at the mechanics of the business side focusing on corporate diversity, communication of inclusion and creating an LGBTQ+ inclusive workplace.
 Just as importantly, if not more so, we’ll be looking at the people at the heart of the issue in sessions on sensitivity to multiple discrimination, the importance of non LGBTQ+ allies and role models, and bridging the gap between education and the workplace.
 We think this variety of content will give businesses a really helpful boost, and will open a few eyes in the process.”

 Each of the six themes will be communicated through a series of presentations and learning labs throughout the day.
 The event is aimed at anyone who would like to enhance their knowledge and understanding of diversity in the workplace, and will be particularly useful for managing directors, HR directors and anyone with a responsibility for managing people.
 It is also focussed on being a platform for forward thinking business leaders to share their best practice and key learnings from their businesses.